MaggieAppleton/arbour/Specs/MicroMacro.md

 ## Proposed Solution

-Explicitly distinguish micro from macro content in Arbour.
+Explicitly distinguish micro and macro content in Arbour.

 When you create a new type of content, you decide whether its micro or macro.

 If it's micro it won't need a title or any other metadata.
 The full content will display on index and browsing pages.
 It can be embedded in macro content.
 It can also be displayed as part of a collection on a macro page.
+It may need to be cross-posted to other platforms like Bluesky, Mastodon, etc. depending on the type.
+You may also want to push it to an RSS feed.
+Either your main one or a separate one just for micro updates.

 If its macro it'll need at least a title and body, and optionally other properties depending on the type.
 E.g. cover image, author, description, growth stage, versions, aliases.
 The title and a preview of the content will display on index and browsing pages.
 When you reference it in other macro or micro posts, we show the title and a preview in a pop-over window on hover.
+You probably want to push it to your RSS feed.

 ### Implementation Ideas